top of page

 By December 2018 we had built a version of the product where the process for registering a birth could be completed end-to-end.
 This meant that a Health Worker could gather data on a mobile device to register a new Birth, and that a parent or guardian would be informed via text message that their certificate is ready for collection from the closest registration office to them.

-Above, key moments in the user journey of a mobile health worker registering a birth.
+Above – Main steps in the user journey of a mobile health worker registering a birth.

-Below, a snapshot of the design system with AAA accessibility standards.
+Below - A snapshot of the design system with AAA accessibility standards.

 Early stage sketches of the user experience made during our first trip to Bangladesh.